-- Collaborate with the County's Departments of Environmental Protection and Permitting Services and the Town of Kensington to undertake a comprehensive study that will identify ways to eliminate flooding at the culvert under Oberon Street. - Remove the concrete stream channel in Silver Creek on public property, replacing it with a natural streambed substrate and buffer; where a concrete stream channel is on private property, work with property owners to remove it.
+- Collaborate with the County's Departments of Environmental Protection and Permitting Services and the Town of Kensington to undertake a comprehensive study that will identify ways to eliminate flooding at the culvert under Oberon Street. - Conduct a feasibility study for the removal of the concrete stream channel replacing it with a natural streambed substrate and buffer.